mvolkmann/blog/src/meteor.md

    import {Tasks} from '../imports/tasks.js';
    ```

-1. Replace the `getTasks` function in `client/App.svelte` with the following:
+1. Replace the `getTasks` function in `client/App.svelte` with the following
+   in order to get tasks from MongoDB:

    ```js
    const query = {};